AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 ### update_file_from_workspace

 Update a file in GitHub from the corresponding file in the workspace clone.
-Use this when you edited files via `run_command` and now want to sync them back to the branch.
+Use this when you edited files via `terminal_command` and now want to sync them back to the branch.

 ### update_files_and_open_pr